Hamish Hartlett

-Hamish Hartlett (born 14 August 1990) is a professional Australian rules footballer who last played for the Port Adelaide Football Club until his delisting in 2021.
-Hartlett was drafted by Port Adelaide with pick number 4 in the 2008 AFL Draft, making him Port Adelaide's earliest ever AFL draft pick.
+Hamish Hartlett (born 14 August 1990) is a retired professional Australian rules footballer and coach who played for the Port Adelaide Football Club from 2009 to 2021.
+Hartlett was drafted by Port Adelaide with pick number 4 in the 2008 AFL draft, making him Port Adelaide's earliest ever AFL draft pick.

 Junior career

 Hartlett toured South Africa in 2007 as part of the AIS/AFL Academy squad and represented South Australia at the 2008 AFL Under 18 Championships, earning selection in the All Australian side.
 Originally from Edwardstown Football Club, Hartlett was the captain of the Sacred Heart College first XVIII before he made his debut for West Adelaide in the SANFL in 2007 and has awarded the Round 16 Star Search Award nomination in his seventh senior game.